b-g-goodell/sta-tra/README.md

         1 * * * * root /usr/bin/python /path/to/scripts/Oracle.py

-### Dependencies

-We use the coinbase python library, the json library, the requests library, and both numpy and scipy.

-What's worked for me is to use the following:

-        sudo apt-get install git python-scipy python-numpy python-pip libffi-dev libssl-dev sudo pip install pyopenssl ndg-httpsclient pyasn1 coinbase pbkdf2

-Sometimes pip gives me trouble and it appears to be resolved by adding `-H` to the pip command above.

-## Mechanics
+# Mechanics

-This section describes how the refactored code works.
+This section describes how the code actually works.
+It's broken into a few subsections: password management (because there's no good reason to save your API keys as a plaintext file on a computer or, worse, on a server), fundamental dynamics (to describe exactly what's going on with the price), trend-based triggers (to describe how we compute all this), and bookkeeping.

-### Password management, logging in, encryption:
+## Password management, logging in, encryption:

 All this is handled by AESCrypt.py and API_Key_Manager.py.